Feds say 3 hacked law firms' networks, made insider trades

-NEW YORK (AP) — Federal prosecutors in New York say three Chinese nationals profited from insider information about mergers and acquisitions by hacking into the networks of law firms working on the deals.
+NEW YORK (AP) — Federal prosecutors have charged three Chinese nationals accused of profiting from insider information about mergers and acquisitions by hacking into the networks of law firms working on the deals, authorities said Tuesday.

-U.S. Attorney Preet Bharara says the three men made over $4 million in profits by buying stock in companies that were about to be acquired and then selling the shares after the acquisitions were announced.
+The three men made more than $4 million in profits by buying stock in companies that were about to be acquired and then selling the shares after the acquisitions were announced, U.S. Attorney Preet Bharara said.

-He says they got the insider information between April 2014 and late 2015 by hacking into the email systems of international law firms with offices in New York.
+Prosecutors say the trio got the insider information between April 2014 and late 2015 by hacking into the email systems of multiple international law firms with offices in New York.

-One defendant, Iat Hong, was arrested Monday in Hong Kong.
+One defendant, Iat Hong, was arrested Monday in Hong Kong and is awaiting extradition.
 Two others, Bo Zheng and Chin Hung, have not been arrested.

 Most Read Stories